bigD233/AMFD/README.md

 This is the official repository for our paper "AMFD: Distillation via Adaptive Multimodal Fusion for Multispectral Pedestrian Detection" ([arxiv paper link](https://export.arxiv.org/abs/2405.12944)).

+## Attention
+The paper mentions that the data for the training and test sets of the SMOD Dataset are **incorrect**, and that all of our experiments are based on the existing versions on [Kaggle](https://www.kaggle.com/datasets/zizhaochen6/sjtu-multispectral-object-detection-smod-dataset).
+The dataset we used has 2676 samples in the test set and 6000 samples in the training set. we are sorry for the mistake.

 ## Preparation